Inedo/inedo-docs/Content/proget/feeds/pypi/howto-pypi-publish.md

 With ProGet you can set up private repositories for your Python packages, so you can publish, store, and share them internally.

 This article will run through how to create a ["Feed"](/docs/proget/feeds/feed-overview) in ProGet to act as a private Python package repository, as well as covering how to create, publish, and install packages from this feed.
+This page provides instructions when using pip, however you can also integrate other tools such as [PipEnv and Poetry](/docs/proget/feeds/pypi/integrate-pypi-others) with your PyPI feeds.

 ## Step 1: Create a New Feed